Jcity2390/web-lit-training/bucket-list/my-list.md

 # My Bucket List

 ## Family and friends
- * get a associates degree
+ * get an associates degree
  * ~~pay off my car~~
  * Throw a surprise party for a loved one